-The following scholarships and opportunities can be found in the Counseling Center on the Scholarship Board.
 The scholarships listed here are exclusive to BHS students.
 The opportunities listed will enhance learning as well as help secure future scholarships.
-Applications need to be submitted either to Mr Munk or the specified organization on the application by the posted deadline.
+Applications need to be submitted to either Kathy Anderson (Scholarship Coordinator) or the specified organization on the application by the posted deadline.

 (scroll all the way down)

 (This link is for a monthly essay contest worth $1000)